 - Your parent is injured or ill and needs care.

 - A member of your family is a service member who has been injured or is ill.

 Whether you file for medical leave for your own health or for that of a family member, your employer may retaliate by discriminating against you.
 Don’t be afraid to take action against them and fight for your rights.

 Contact Us To Evaluate Your Situation

-If you have requested medical leave and you suspect that your employer has taken discriminatory action against you, please fill out a case evaluation form.
+If you have requested medical leave and you suspect that your employer has taken discriminatory action against you, please send us an email.
 You can also contact the lawyers at Gallup Gallup Auerbach with any questions or concerns about your case.